lyteword/chspurgeon-tod/volume-3/psalm-74.md

 **Verse 19.** *Thy turtledove.* This expression may, perhaps, be further illustrated from the custom, ancient and modern, of keeping doves as favourite birds (see *Theocritus* v.
 96, and *Virgil* Eclog.
 3. v 68, 69), and from the care taken to secure them from such animals as are dangerous to them. *James Merrick.*

 **Verse 19.** *Turtle Doves,* of whatever species they be, whether travellers or domesticated, are equally preserved by the inhabitants of Egypt: they do not kill, and never eat them.
 Wishing to know the motive of this abstinence among people who possess so little in the greater part of their action, I learnt that it was for the honour of humanity.
 It is a consequence of the respect due to hospitality, which the Arabs hold in such high estimation, and of which they have communicated some shades to the people who dwell among them.
 They would regard it as a violation of this hospitality not to spare those birds, which come with a perfect confidence to live amongst them, and there to become skilful but useless receptors of love and tenderness.
-The very farmer, who sees his harvest a prey for the flights of turtle doves which alight on his fields, neither destroys nor harasses them, but suffers them to multiply in tranquillity. *C. N.S. de M. Sonnini.* 1775-1811.
+The very farmer, who sees his harvest a prey for the flights of turtle doves which alight on his fields, neither destroys nor harasses them, but suffers them to multiply in tranquillity. *C. N. S. de M. Sonnini.* 1775-1811.

 **Verse 19.** *Forget not the congregation of thy poor.
 Thy* poor, by way of discrimination.
 There may be a greater distance between poor and poor, than there is between poor and rich.
 There are many "ragged regiments, ""congregations of poor, "whom the Lord will forget for ever; but *his* poor shall be saved.
 And these poor are of two sorts; either poor in regard of wealth and outward substance, or poor in regard of friends or outward assistance.
 A rich man, especially a godly rich man, may be in a poor case, destitute and forsaken, wanting patronage and protection.
 God saveth the poor in both notions, both those that have no friends, and those that have no estates. *Joseph Caryl.*

 **Verse 20.** *Have respect.* The word, in the original signification of it, imports a fastening of the eyes upon some object, that a man desires to look into.
 Hence, by a metaphor, it is transferred to the eyes of the mind, and signifies a serious weighing and consideration of a thing.
 God is said to "wink at the times of ignorance, "or not to regard it, Ac 17:30.
 God's people here look at God, as if he did wink at his covenant, and neither look at it, nor them in their miseries.
 The psalmist desires him that he would be mindful of it for his people's deliverance. *Francis Taylor, in "A Sermon preached before the House of Commons, " entitled "God's Covenant the Churches Plea."* 1645.

 **Verse 20.** *Have respect unto the covenant.* This presseth the Lord more than the former; this is the close grappling, as it were, with him in the words of Jacob: "I will not let thee go till thou hast blessed me."
 This is the throwing out of the greatest sheet anchor in the tempest, for it lays hold on God's faithfulness, and truth, and fatherly goodness.
-If they be not in covenant with God, it may be charged upon them.—"You have violated my holy law, you have incensed my wrath against you by your perverse ways, therefore I will not help you, but give you up; "but now the souls that be in covenant with God will not be put off so (be it spoken with holy reverence), but will cry out, O Lord, though our iniquities testify against us, yet *have respect unto thy covenant.* Yet be sure you walk uprightly before the Lord...With what face can any one say, *Lord, have respect unto thy covenant,* when he casts his own covenant behind his back, and cannot say with the prophet David, "I have a respect to all thy commandments"?
+If they be not in covenant with God, it may be charged upon them.—"You have violated my holy law, you have incensed my wrath against you by your perverse ways, therefore I will not help you, but give you up; "but now the souls that be in covenant with God will not be put off so (be it spoken with holy reverence), but will cry out, O Lord, though our iniquities testify against us, yet *have respect unto thy covenant.* Yet be sure you walk uprightly before the Lord...
+With what face can any one say, *Lord, have respect unto thy covenant,* when he casts his own covenant behind his back, and cannot say with the prophet David, "I have a respect to all thy commandments"?
 How canst thou say, "Deliver me not up to the many beasts without, "when thou art not afraid to be delivered up to thy vile, bestial lusts and affections that are within?
 Thou hypocrite, first labour the subduing of the monsters that are within thee, then a fair way will be open to have thine enemies subdued round about thee. *John Langley.*

 **Verse 20.** *Have respect unto the covenant.* Those persons and preachers who decline to think and speak of gospel mercies and free salvation as secured by *covenant,* deprive themselves and others of much of the blessed comforts of God's word.
 Such was not the manner of the inspired psalmist. *William S. Plumer.*